 2019 Bell Lecturer: Dr. Joan Brennecke, Univeristy of Texas

 The Thomas Bell Lectureship in the Department of Chemical and Biomedical Engineering was established in 2017 in honor of former CSU chemical engineering faculty member, Dr. Donald J. Harvey as a result of a generous donation from CSU alumnus Mr. Thomas Bell.
 The Third Annual Bell Lecture will be given by Dr. Joan Brennecke, Professor of Chemical Engineering, April 11, 2019 at 2:00 PM in Washkewicz Hall 405.
-Immediately following the lecture will be a reception in WH 405 from 3-5 pm with tours available of the newly built Washkewicz Hall.
+Immediately following the lecture will be a reception in WH 405 from 3-5 pm with tours available of the recently completed phase II of Washkewicz Hall.
 All are invited to attend.

 Join us for the Department Reception and a Tour of the Washkewicz Hall!
 Visit with alumni, faculty, and friends!